 - Housewarming gifts

 - Thank you and appreciation gifts

-You can convey any of these through a floral bouquet or a potted flowering plant.
-However, it’s important to note that potted plants and typically less formal and less romantic.
+You can convey these through a floral bouquet or a potted flowering plant.
+However, it’s important to note that potted plants are typically less formal and less romantic.
 If you’re trying to send a big message, always go for the arrangement.

 10 of the Most Popular Types of Pink Flowers